Types of Loans

 - PLUS: This is an unsubsidized loan for the parents of dependent students.
 PLUS loans help pay for education expenses up to the cost of attendance minus all other financial assistance.
 Interest is charged during all periods and repayment normally begins 60 days after the loan is fully disbursed.

-- Once you have exhausted all federal grant, loan and work opportunities along with institutional aid funds, but still do not have the personal resources to pay any remaining balance owed to Creighton, a non-federal private alternative loan may be an option to consider.”
+Once you have exhausted all federal grant, loan and work opportunities along with institutional aid funds, but still do not have the personal resources to pay any remaining balance owed to Creighton, a non-federal private alternative loan may be an option to consider.

-- Creighton Undergraduate Institutional Loan Program
+Creighton Undergraduate Institutional Loan Program

-- The Creighton Undergraduate Loan Program allows undergraduate students to borrow a limited amount of loan funds through the University.
-The interest rate is fixed at 6%, no interest accrues while a student is enrolled at least half-time and repayment begins 9 months after graduation or less than half-time enrollment, whichever comes first.
+The Creighton Undergraduate Loan Program allows undergraduate students to borrow a limited amount of loan funds through the University.
+The interest rate is fixed at 6%, no interest accrues while a student is enrolled at least half time and repayment begins 9 months after graduation or less than half-time enrollment, whichever comes first.

 Federal Nursing Loans

 The Federal Student Aid Ombudsman works with federal student loan borrowers to resolve loan disputes or problems from an impartial, independent viewpoint.
 If you have a problem with a federal student loan, you should contact the holder of the loan and try to resolve the problem.
-If you can't resolve the problem, contact the FSA Ombudsman at 1-877-557-2575.
+If you can't resolve the problem, contact the FSA Ombudsman Group at 877.557.2575.